Robert Heizer: Key excavations and studies

 Heizer's excavations included the Cooper-Molera Adobe Project in Monterey County, California, from 1971 to 1978.
 He did work in the Sacramento Valley from 1936 to 1939, and in later years at Lovelock Cave, Humboldt Cave, and Eastgate Cave, all in Nevada.
 His primary area of study was the Great Basin of the United States.
 Heizer decided early on that more was going on in the west 10,000 years ago, although in the 1950s and 1960s it was widely accepted that there was not much going on.
 He had never traveled out of the United States until he went to Tabasco to work at the La Venta site in 1955, examining the Olmec society with his colleague Philip Drucker, who had contacted him about his findings there.
 There they found large stone monuments in the shapes of faces and statues.
 They also uncovered a shrine that was buried on purpose because of its sacredness.
 One of his lesser known, but highly important studies was the continuation of the work of C. Hart Merriam.
 Merriam spent a great deal of his life doing fieldwork on the Native Americans of California.
 After his death Merriam's family donated all his materials to the Anthropology Department at the University of California at Berkeley where Heizer and Kroeber took over the studies.
 Heizer had over 1,000 of Merriam's articles published so others could learn from them.

 Research emphases

 Most of Heizer's research was in prehistoric and historic Native American peoples of the western United States, particularly in Nevada and California.
 He conducted numerous analyses of preserved materials from the caves in Nevada, particularly fossil feces or coprolites, which helped determine what the human diet consisted of and dietary changes over time.
 Heizer also helped lay the groundwork for scientific applications in archaeology.
 This research included involvement with radiocarbon dating during the 1950s, and trace elements analysis of obsidian artifacts in the 1960s and 1970s.
 He was never one to focus exclusively on theory, but was interested in discovering basic facts and methods in research areas of interest.
-Heizer also used neuron activation analysis to determine trace elements on samples from his excavations in Mexico, one of the applications of this method.
+Heizer also used neutron activation analysis to determine trace elements on samples from his excavations in Mexico, one of the applications of this method.
 He then used the same idea when he tested petroglyphs.